rovi1013/project-digitalization/README.md

 ### Setup

-1. Connect the nRF52840-DK Board to Your PC and ensure the board is powered on (status LED).
+1. Connect the nRF52840-DK board to Your PC and ensure the board is powered on (status LED).
 2. Build and Flash the Application.

 Navigate to the project directory: